 As for fixed deposit (FD), it is a financial instrument that allows investors to put in a lump sum amount for a specific period of time at a fixed rate of interest.
 It is the safest investment option available to potential investors in the financial market as it guarantees higher returns on the investment made.
 There are different kinds of FDs that are being offered by banks and non-banking financial companies so investors can go ahead and select the type that suits their needs be it short term or long term goals.

-There is no denying the fact that both SIPs and FDs have their own benefits and offers a lot to the investors who choose it.
-Though they look similar given the benefits that they have to offer, there are quite a lot of differences among the two.
+There is no denying the fact that both SIPs and FDs have their own benefits and offers a lot to the investors who choose them.
+Though they look similar given the benefits that they have to offer, there are quite a lot of differences between the two.
 The below chart takes a look at the differences:

 Parameters | Systematic Investment Plan | Fixed Deposit |